-We need an algorithm to generate the set of non-dominated spanning tree solutions of the formulated bicriteria problem \mathcal{P} .
-The first objective function is a classical additive cost function and the second one consists in the minimisation of the number of different risks/SRLGs associated with the spanning trees.
+We need an algorithm to generate the set of nondominated spanning tree solutions of the formulated bicriteria problem \mathcal{P} .
+The first objective function is a classical additive cost function and the second one consists in the minimization of the number of different risks/SRLGs associated with the spanning trees.
 Note that each arc can include several risks.
 As noted above the implemented algorithm is an extension of the algorithm proposed in [7].
-Here we outline the theoretical justification as well as a short presentation of the algorithm.
+Here we present the theoretical justification as well as the description of the algorithm.